gilbertpwns/gilbertpwns.github.io/private-words.md

 Tired of not sleepin' without a Tylenol PM
 Tired of not performin' in a packed coliseum
 Tired of not bein' on tour
-Tired of fu*kin' the same blonde whore after work in the back of a Contour
+Tired of fu*kin' the same blonde wh*re after work in the back of a Contour

 I'm tired of fakin' knots with a stack of ones